Coaches Corner

 METAL SPIKES ARE NOT ALLOWED

 COACHES: Be sure you are aware of all rules and rule changes.
-Prep Baseball reserves the right to amend these rules at any time for specific tournament play.
-National High School Federation Rules will be enforced with the following exceptions.
+Prep Baseball Report and the on-site tournament director reserves the right to amend these rules at any time for specific tournament play.
+NFHS rules will be enforced with the following exceptions.
+All teams and coaches need to review their event rules prior to the start of each tournament.

 Only one coach will be allowed out of the dugout when the team is on defense.
 No buckets, chairs, etc. will be allowed outside the dugout at any time.